An Algebraic Approach to Koopman Classical Mechanics: Classical thinking about states and measurement

 A comparable approach, using ``multitime correlation functions'', is suggested by \"Ottinger\cite[\S 1.2.4.1, \S 1.2.9.3]{Ottinger}, in a more elaborate formalism of quantum master equations that seeks also to model stochastic transformations of a density operator, as also does Belavkin's approach\cite{Belavkin}, which at the linear algebraic level explicitly uses quantum non-demolition measurements.

 For a lucid account of the history of the measurement problem and for other recent literature, see Landsman\cite[Ch.
 11]{Landsman}.
 In such terms, as a counterpoint to the account above, Principle (JM) effectively formalizes the Copenhagen interpretation's requirement that an experimental apparatus in the raw and its results must be described classically, and Eq. (\ref{LudersOfMeasurement}) gives a concrete mathematical form to Bohr's doctrine of Complementarity, an idea that measurements affect the possibility of other measurements as an alternative to an idea that measurements change the state, which makes decoherence as (an example of) a mechanism to change the state unnecessary (see \cite[pp.\,4--5]{Landsman}.)
+Note that we have to distinguish between variants of the Copenhagen interpretation\cite{Howard,Oldofredi}, because Bohr rejected collapse of the wave function, whereas Heisenberg, in particular, emphasized its necessity: Eq. (\ref{LudersOfMeasurement}) offers a mathematically reasoned resolution of this difference.
 Landsman introduces what he calls ``\textbf{\textit{Bohrification}}, i.e., the mathematical interpretation of Bohr's classical concepts by commutative C$*$--algebras''\cite[p.\,viii]{Landsman}, which is rather close to Principle (JM) in spirit, but, without Eq. (\ref{LudersOfMeasurement}) to attribute ``collapse'' to the \emph{enforcement} of ``Bohrification'', he \begin{myquote}{3em}{ ``describes measurement as a physical process, including the collapse that settles the outcome (as opposed to reinterpretations of the uncollapsed state, as in modal or Everettian interpretations).
-However, in our approach collapse takes place within unitary quantum theory.''}\cite[p.\,14]{Landsman}\end{myquote} In contrast, we made no attempt here to discuss the final stochastic process, insofar as this problem is shared with classical statistical physics (though it nonetheless might be thought to be a problem.)
+However, in our approach collapse takes place within unitary quantum theory.''}\cite[p.\,14]{Landsman}\end{myquote} In contrast, we made no attempt here to discuss the final stochastic process, insofar as this problem is shared with classical statistical physics.